Cataland: Why the Fuss?: The -eralized weak order

 \begin{proof} This follows from \Cref{lem:antiautoleftright,lem:autoleftright}. \end{proof}

-\begin{proof}[Proof of \Cref{thm:weak_lattice}] Any interval in a lattice is again a lattice, thus $\Weakm(W)$ is a lattice by \Cref{thm:artinmon_lattice}.
-The self-duality is a direct consequence of the existence of the anti-isomorphism $\rev \circ \phi$.
-Finally, it is rank-symmetric since it is graded by the Coxeter length. \end{proof}
+\begin{proof}[Proof of \Cref{thm:weak_lattice}] Since it is an interval, $\Weakm(W)$ inherits the lattice property of \Cref{thm:artinmon_lattice} from $\Weak(\Artinmon)$.
+Self-duality and rank-symmetry are a direct consequence of the existence of the anti-isomorphism $(\rev \circ \phi)$ and the fact the $\Weakm(W)$ is graded by length. \end{proof}